Bronchiolitis: Recognise and Assess

 Published: 29 May 2016

-The natural course of the illness lasts for seven to ten days, with symptoms worsening on days three and four.
-The duration of illness is important when assessing severity of illness and the potential for children to become sicker.
-If you have a sick looking baby on day one or two, then it is likely that they will worsen over the course of the following days.
+The natural course of the illness lasts for seven to ten days, with symptoms worsening on days two and three (Healthdirect 2018).
+The duration of illness is important when assessing the severity and the potential for children to become sicker.
+If you have a sick-looking baby on day one or two, then it is likely that they will worsen over the course of the following days.

 |Behaviour||Normal||Some/ intermittent irritability||Increasing irritability and/ or lethargy/ fatigue|